JJotaC/odin-recipes/README.md

-Practice of the Odin Projec foundations, a simple web page with an index and links to a few recipes.
+Practice of the Odin Projetc foundations, a simple web page with an index and links to a few recipes.
-A practice to hone my HTML skills
+Practice to hone my HTML skills